 After passing the 10 waterfalls of Ganoga Glen, you’ll reach an area known as Waters Meet.
 It is here that the streams of Kitchen Creek meet.
 This is a great area to rest and just take in the beauty of Ricketts Glen State Park.

 Once you’ve checked out these three waterfalls, head back upstream to Waters Meet, and cross the bridge to head up Glen Leigh.
-The path up Glen Leigh is a bit steeper than the trail up Ganoga Glen and contains several bridges across the creek and alternates in a series of relatively flat sections and steep climbs around the waterfalls.
+The path up Glen Leigh contains several bridges across the creek and alternates in a series of relatively flat sections and steep climbs around the waterfalls.

 On the mile-long trek up Glen Leigh, you’ll pass eight waterfalls, the tallest of which is the 60-foot Ozone Falls.
 I found the waterfalls of Glen Leigh to be a bit less dramatic than Ganoga Glen, but I’m really splitting hairs at this point as they are all very beautiful.